jhpyle/docassemble/demo.md

 subquestion: |
   Here is an advice letter and a pleading you can file.

-  (Note: the option to see documents in Markdown format is hidden when **docassemble** is configured as a production server.
+  (Note: the options to see documents in Markdown and LaTeX format are hidden when the server is configured for production.
   End users will not see these options.)
 help: |
-  This is the end of the interview, ${ client }.
+  This is the end of the interview session, ${ client }.
 You can exit or restart.

-  I hope you enjoyed this interview.
+  I hope you enjoyed this interview session.
 buttons:
   - Exit: exit
   - Restart: restart